-- Here are some of the aspects you should pay attention to in order to gather relevant behavioral data:
+Here are some of the aspects you should pay attention to gather relevant behavioral data:

 - What feature of your product/service do your customers most need and use?

-- What pages of your website are most visited and used?
+- What are the most visited and used website pages?

 - What type of emails are most frequently opened, and why?

 - What do your prospects buy?